leonjza/splunk-mattermost-alert/README.md

 App installation requires admin privileges.

 - Navigate to "Manage apps" and click "Install app from file"
-- Upload the app bundle
+- Upload the app bundle after creating it

-Alternatively, copy the contents of this project to `$SPLUNK_HOME/etc/apps/mattermost_alerts`
+Alternatively, copy the contents of this project to `$SPLUNK_HOME/etc/apps/mattermost_alerts`.

+Or, lazy mode, `git clone https://github.com/leonjza/splunk-mattermost-alert.git` in `$SPLUNK_HOME/etc/apps`.

 ## Configuration